Keeley-Hammond/site-v2/pages/articles/2017-07-06-technical-thursday/index.md

 });
 ```

 You can see right away that, for each API call, we have to write a lot more code than we had to write with Express.
 Hapi’s configuration-centric approach does tend to mean more boilerplate, and that can make it more error prone.

 That's not to say that more boilerplate is always a bad thing; for larger teams, for example, Hapi may be more consistent and self-descriptive and thus easier to read and parse.
+I also know a several Node developers who like to have the extra control over their code, and so prefer to write out the methods and handlers this way.
+I don't think it's personally for me, but to each their own!

 ### Conclusion